mrbilalshafiq/DevOps-Project-1/README.md

 9. Exit out of MySQL

          EXIT

+10. Create the tables

+         python3 create.py

-10. Start the app using Gunicorn (an alternative to the command below would be running "python3 app.py")
+11. Start the app using Gunicorn (an alternative to the command below would be running "python3 app.py")

          gunicorn --workers=4 --bind=0.0.0.0:5000 app:app